 Lanin Saint-Étienne Yeanzi (1988, born in Katiola, Côte d’Ivoire) is a contemporary and multi-award winning artist living between Côte d'Ivoire and France.

 Questioning the concept of identity and the notion of cultural and collective heritage for identity formation is Yéanzi's main theme.
 His approach is at once historical, philosophical and utopian.

-"My task as an artist is to be a mirror of society, representing the attitudes, the habits and the shortcomings of this society.
-If you like, I am kind of repository of of culture and collective memory, of the collective conscience" (Yeanzi, 2021)
+"My role as an artist is to be a mirror of society.
+If you like, I am a kind of repository of culture and collective memory, a collective conscience".
+(Yeanzi, 2021)